 Because of the trauma probably we become more cautious with our acquaintances.
 Maybe that experience taught us not to be naive.
 Perhaps it can serve as a guide for our future experiences – not to trust and not to be trusted right away.
 That in order to know a person better, we must invest in spending more time with them evaluating their consistency when it comes to their thoughts, words, and actions.
 We must first assess their values and on how important it is for them to be credible and be a person of integrity.

+According to Roya R. Rad, MA, PsyD, “give yourself permission to do some serious emotional healing to become your happiest self and remember, it is a process more than a destination.”
 It may not be an easy feat to forgive people and forget the pains of the past but we owe that to ourselves.
 We owe that to the beautiful people with kind hearts who have tirelessly kept their faith for humanity by continuously doing good in many aspects of their lives.
 That is the kind of people worth emulating, the kind of people we look up to who are all deserving of respect.
 Even if there are bad ones, there are more good ones.
 Keep on doing the good deeds.